lukasturcani/stk/documentation/source/index.rst

 Linear Polymer
 ..............

-The core function of ``mtk`` is to assemble molecules.
+The core function of ``stk`` is to assemble molecules.
 Here is an example of how a simple, linear polymer can be built.
 Starting with three monomers, such as